open-data-day-cambridge-2018/open-data-day-cambridge-2018.github.io/index.md

 Open Data Day Cambridge is part of the global [Open Data Day](http://opendataday.org/) celebration and exploration of Open Data.

 You're invited to come explore open data sets in a casual and friendly environment.
 Specifically, this event is intended to be a welcoming space to learn something new, and learn together.
 It's why we're coming:
-- Yo is a software developer who knows Java best but has never used Python.
+- Yo is a software developer who knows JavaScript best but has never used Python.
 So she's coming to give that a go for the first time.
 - Naomi is definitely not a developer but loves data.
 She wants to make her first Jupyter notebook.

 We hope you will join us and have fun exploring data.